 - Boil your eggs and set aside to cool.

 - Add 1 cup of the vegetable matter or 2 tablespoons of the tea or spice to one cup of water in a saucepan.

-- Place as many eggs as you like into the bowl, arranged so that the whole egg is covered
+- Place one or two eggs into the dye, arranged so that the whole egg is covered

 - Leave the eggs to soak, anywhere from a few minutes to 24 hours, checking frequently for color.
 When you like what you see, remove the egg and place on a cooling rack to dry completely.
 You can get several shades out of a single dye according to how long they soak.

 Our favorite travel mug that keeps your bunny’s coffee hot for so long!

 Organic cotton socks hand dyed with love by Mary on the farm using natural cochineal extract.